lpicanco/luix-os/README.md

 # Luix Operating System

-Luix is a simple operating system that I am developing in Rust for learning purposes.
+Luix is a hobby operating system being developed in Rust.

-It is heavily inspired on Unix-like operating systems.
+It is a 64-bit operating system that supports both x86-64 and AArch64 architectures, and it is heavily inspired by POSIX systems.

 ## Features